 - ‘You’ are the customer who has registered for Online Banking; and

 - ‘We’ are Halifax, a division of Bank of Scotland plc.

 Online Banking is our online service where you can access most of your personal accounts using a computer, mobile, tablet or other device, either through your browser or our apps.
 Online Banking includes the Additional Services listed below.

 Customers who are registered for Online Banking may be able to use Additional Services, which currently include the following:

 - Pay a Contact;

-- Cashback Extras; and
+- Cashback Extras;

-- Mobile alerts.
+- Mobile alerts;

 1. This agreement

-1.1 This agreement applies to your use of Online Banking and the Additional Services.
+1.1 This agreement applies to your use of Online Banking and any Additional Services.
 If there are any inconsistencies between the Online Banking terms and conditions and the Additional Services terms and conditions, the Additional Services terms and conditions will apply.

 2.1 We don’t charge you to use Online Banking or the Additional Services but your network operator or internet provider may charge you for using the internet.

 2.2 Any charges that apply for making transactions using Online Banking will be made under your relevant account agreement, not this agreement.
 This is explained in the information we give you about the account.